cowwoc/requirements.java/README.md

 Failure messages look like this:

 ```
-java.lang.NullPointerException: args may not be null
+java.lang.NullPointerException: "args" may not be null

 java.lang.IllegalArgumentException: args.length() must be positive
 Actual: 0